Irreducible triangulations of surfaces with boundary: Introduction

 \subsection{Previous Works for Surfaces Without Boundary}

 We first describe previous related works, on surfaces without boundary.
-Barnette and Edelson~\cite{be-ao2mh-88, be-a2mhf-89} proved that the number of irreducible triangulations of a given surface is finite.
-Nakamoto and Ota~\cite{no-nits-95} were the first to show that the number of vertices in an irreducible triangulation admits an upper bound that is linear in the genus of the surface.
-The best upper bound known to date was developed by Joret and Wood~\cite{jw-its-10}, who proved that this number is at most $\max\set{13g-4,4}$.
+Barnette and Edelson~\cite{be-ao2mh-88,be-a2mhf-89} proved that the number of irreducible triangulations of a given surface is finite.
+Nakamoto and Ota~\cite{no-nits-95} were the first to show that the number of vertices in an irreducible triangulation is at most linear in the genus of the surface.
+The best upper bound known to date is due to Joret and Wood~\cite{jw-its-10}, who proved that this number is at most $\max\set{13g-4,4}$.
 (Here and in the sequel, $g$ is the \emph{Euler genus}, which equals twice the usual genus for orientable surfaces and equals the usual genus for non-orientable surfaces.)
 This bound is asymptotically tight, as there are irreducible triangulations with $\Omega(g)$ vertices; however, the minimal number of vertices in a triangulation is $\Theta(\sqrt{g})$~\cite{jr-mtos-80}.

 Some low genus cases were studied.
 Steinitz~\cite{sr-vtp-34} proved that the unique irreducible triangulation of the sphere is the boundary of the tetrahedron.
-The two irreducible triangulations of the projective plane were found by Barnette~\cite{b-gtpp-82}, followed by the 21~triangulations of the torus by Lawrencenko \cite{l-itt-87} and the 25~triangulations of the Klein bottle by Lawrencenko and Negami~\cite{ln-itkb-97}.
-More recently, Sulanke~\cite{s-gits-06, s-itlgs-06} developed a method to generate all the irreducible triangulations of surfaces without boundary.
+The two irreducible triangulations of the projective plane were found by Barnette~\cite{b-gtpp-82}, followed by the 21~irreducible triangulations of the torus by Lawrencenko \cite{l-itt-87} and the 29~triangulations of the Klein bottle by Sulanke~\cite{s-nitkb-06}.
+More recently, Sulanke~\cite{s-gits-06,s-itlgs-06} developed a method to generate all the irreducible triangulations of surfaces without boundary.
 His algorithm rediscovered the irreducible triangulations for the projective plane, the Klein bottle, and the torus; it also built the irreducible triangulations of the double-torus ({396,784} triangulations) and the non-orientable surfaces of genus three ({9,708}) and four ({6,297,982}).

-Irreducible triangulations can also be used to generate all the triangulations~\cite{s-gt2m-91}.
+Generalizations of the notion of irreducible triangulations, such as \emph{$k$-irreducible triangulations}, also called \emph{$k$-minimal triangulations} ($k\ge3$), have also been studied~\cite{mn-kts-95,grs-its-96}.
+Juvan et al.~\cite[Section~6]{jmm-scs-96} also study this concept in the case of surfaces with boundary; their proof technique implies that the number of irreducible triangulations is finite for every surface (possibly with boundary).
+For a more detailed survey on results on irreducible triangulations, see Mohar and Thomassen~\cite[Sect.~5.4]{mt-gs-01}.
+Higher-dimensional analogs have also been studied, and in particular conditions ensuring that contracting an edge of a simplicial complex preserves the topological type~\cite{degn-tpec-99,als-edsrs-11}.